peterokwara/FlightSurety/README.md

 #### UI test

-UI testing is a bit complicated, to show the steps, a video can be found [here](https://youtu.be/rcc_JFbEx2o)
+UI testing is a bit complicated, to show the steps, a video can be found [here](https://youtu.be/rcc_JFbEx2o).
+Make sure the seed is uploaded to Metamask to use the accounts.

 #### Troubleshooting